mushmushroom/ToDoApp/README.md

 - Prisma

 ## Features
-Registered users and users using demo version are able to:
+Both registered users and demo users can:
 - Create new tasks
 - Edit existing tasks
 - Mark tasks as completed
 - Delete tasks

-To make the tasks persisent and tied to a user's account, you can create a new account with an email account or log in using Github or Google account.

-Registered users are able to change a password.
+Registered users also get:
+- Persistent storage linked to their account
+- Secure login via Email, GitHub, or Google
+- Option to change their password

-## Planned features
+## Coming soon
-- Pagination for task list
+- Task list pagination
 - Reset forgotten password
+- Task filters
+- Task categories
+- Option to change email
+- Option to delete all completed tasks
+- Dark theme

 ## How to run this project